Retrospective Documentation

 Time Effort Underestimated

 Documenting 3+ years retrospectively takes weeks of manual work.
-Without tool expertise and on-chain experience, it quickly becomes overwhelming.
+Especially DeFi histories across multiple chains require on-chain experience.

 Errors Compound